codeigniter4/shield/docs/7 - customization.md

 ### Registration

-The shield has the following rules for registration:
+Shield has the following rules for registration:

 ```php
 [